 Kieran’s solo and collaborative work has been shown in Australia and internationally at a range of independent galleries, experimental arts festivals and contemporary art institutions.
 He has undertaken artist residencies in Beijing, Hong Kong and various sites in remote areas of Australia.

-Currently undertaking an MFA [Research] at UNSW Art & Design, in 2017 Kieran will be embarking on a series of travel and residency projects based in the Cité Internationale des Arts Paris and the UK.
+Currently undertaking an MFA [Research] at UNSW Art & Design, in 2017 Kieran embarked on a series of travel and residency projects based in the Cité Internationale des Arts Paris and the UK.